Born in deepest Cornwall, now living in wild Wales, Bev has been practising her personal brand of eclectic witchcraft for years and years.

 I have to be honest: I’ve never performed a ritual at night in the woods.
 I might have ventured out into my garden at times, but generally, I do my spells at home.
 Indoors.
-I would love to go and perform a late night woodland ritual - I’m adding it to my bucket list.
+I would love to go and perform a late-night woodland ritual—I’m adding it to my bucket list.

 What’s the Point of Casting a Circle?

 There’s no point in a circle.
 Oh, I’m just wasted here.
-Circles are essential in witchcraft ritual, though not always necessary.
+Circles are essential in witchcraft rituals, though not always necessary.
 They have several functions: they provide protection, they contain the energy before it’s sent ‘out there,’ and they also offer a framework for the ritual in that the circle is cast before, then closed at the end.

 What Do Witches Think of Children?

 Aw, we love kids, especially on toast.
 Witches can be parents, or not, the same as anyone else.
-Modern day witches tend not to hide their witchiness from their children.
-I never involved mine in ritual, in the the same way I wouldn’t make them go to church.
-They will form their own faith, or not when they are adults.
+Modern-day witches tend not to hide their witchiness from their children.
+I never involved mine in ritual, in the same way I wouldn’t make them go to church.
+They will form their own faith or not when they are adults.
 I home-schooled my children, and I do feel that my path was part of all that.
 We did a lot of nature study and, of course, walking in the woods.
 My middle son has just finished college after completing a high-level qualification in woodland management.

 What About Death?